 But if you make friends wherever you go, and bond with girls in a variety of settings – PE, creative writing, dance, music, church, camp, track, choir – you’ll always have people to turn to.
 You’ll have relationships in place that may be your saving grace during a hard time.
 Most importantly, you’ll discover the joy of building a diverse network of friends who positively impact you as you (hopefully) impact them.

 I believe it’s good to have best friends and also an intimate group.
 I wish every female could have a loyal and loving tribe, because being surrounded by friends and family devoted to your lifelong journey keeps you brave, strong, and encouraged.

 At the same time, it’s important to stretch.
 What healthy friend groups do is keep their borders flexible.
 They can mix and mingle with other groups and welcome new faces.
 A friend group should not a gang with restrictions of who leaves and who enters.
 A circle should not get so tight there isn’t room for new relationships or personal growth in its members.

-What often defines and divides teenagers – the sports you play, the clubs you’re in, the sorority/fraternity you join – become unimportant as you get older.
+What often defines and divides teenagers – the sports you play, the clubs you’re in, the sorority/fraternity you join – become less relevant as you get older.
 If you’re friendly to everyone, even those who run in different circles and friend groups, you leave the door open to future relationships.
 You may become close friends 20 years from now when your paths cross again (because trust me they will, as people have a way of coming back into your life, so don’t burn bridges!).